 - Always let youth know they are valued and cared for members of society.

-Through Project Reach Out, the following initiatives are offered:
+Through Project Reach Out, the following additional initiatives are offered:

 - The POSITIVE PASSES INITIATIVE: Staff hands out coupons to reward youth who demonstrate positive behavior in the community.
 Coupons can be for a free slurpee, swim and skate admissions, pizza slices etc. In an effort to recognize good deeds done by youth in the community, build stronger connections to the community, and to create a sense of belonging, consistent positive actions shown by youth are further acknowledged with an opportunity to win a draw for a t-shirts, skate board, movie passes etc. We have witnessed significant changes in many youth we meet and how they hang out in the community.